wpolitowski/odin-recipes/README.md

 First assignment in The Odin Project - a simple recipe website.
-The project utilize basic html knowledge gathered so far, without using css at this point.
+The project utilizes basic html knowledge gathered so far, without using css at this point.